 Gmail clips emails that have a message size larger than 102KB, and hides the full content behind a “View entire message” link.

-When Gmail clips the message, it also clips the tracking code that accounts for opens.
+When an email provider clips the message, it also clips the tracking code that accounts for opens.
 This can result in strange Insights such as users having clicked a link in an email without having opened it.

 To make sure all opens are tracked, and your full campaign content isn't hidden behind a link, it is important to make your message smaller than 102KB.